topikachu/ev3dev/Getting-started-v2.md

 ## Step 8: Do Something Awesome

-This will be where we tell you how to use sensors and motors and whatnot.
+This will be where we tell you how to use sensors and motors and whatnot...

 - [[Using Sensors]]
 - [[Using Motors]]